ianmarshall007/ianmarshall007.github.io/_posts/2017-02-22-what-to-expect-at-the-start-of-the-massage.markdown

 - starts
 - time
 - town
+description: This post aims to explain what is expected at the start of the massage in Cape Town.
 ---

 Below are some of the rules that I follow when getting ready for the massage and exactly what to expect.
 I also explain what happens at the very start of the massage in Cape Town.
 I try to be at the client's venue a few minutes before the session starts (always better to be early than late).